entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  84. Posterior lateral plate and posterior dorsolateral plate overlap: simple overlap (0); insertion (1).
 >  Vézina (1988); Carr (1991), Character 42; Carr and Hlavin (2010), Character 42; Rücklin *et al*.
 (2015), Character 42; Zhu Y *et al*.
 (2016), Character 42; Jobbins *et al*.
 (2022, 2024), Character 42； Xue *et al*. (submitted), Character 84.

+> In those taxa that the posterior lateral plate or posterior dorsolateral plate is absent, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is ?.

 > - The coding of *Panjiangosteus eurycephala* is ?.